MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/android/index.md

 > For instruction to manually add the SDK files to a project, [visit the user documentation](http://www-01.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/wl_welcome.html).

 **Prerequisites:**

-Make sure that:
-- Android Studio and MobileFirst CLI are installed on the developer workstation.
+- Android Studio and MobileFirst CLI installed on the developer workstation.
 - A local or remote instance of MobileFirst Server is running.
-- You have read the [Setting up your MobileFirst development environment](../../setting-up-your-development-environment/mobilefirst-development-environment) and [Setting up your Android development environment](../../setting-up-your-development-environment/android-development-environment) tutorials.
+- Read the [Setting up your MobileFirst development environment](../../setting-up-your-development-environment/mobilefirst-development-environment) and [Setting up your Android development environment](../../setting-up-your-development-environment/android-development-environment) tutorials.

 #### Jump to: